puppetlabs/puppet_metrics_dashboard/README.md

 ## Usage

-### Configure a Monolithic Master and a Dashboard node
+### Configure a Standard Primary Server and a Dashboard node

 ```puppet
 node 'master.example.com' {